-The Caatinga Biosphere Reserve is characterized by Caatinga vegetation as well as 'Martius' decidous forest, the typical vegetation of the interior of northeastern Brazil.
+The Caatinga Biosphere Reserve is characterized by Caatinga vegetation and deciduous forest in the drought period, the typical vegetation of the interior of northeastern Brazil.
 The reserve sets up ecological corridors and is linked to the contiguous Mata Atlántica and Cerrado Biosphere Reserves.

 Caatinga Biosphere Reserve

-The Caatinga Biosphere Reserve is characterized by Caatinga vegetation, as well as deciduous forest in the drought period, the typical vegetation of the interior of northeastern Brazil.
+The Caatinga Biosphere Reserve is characterized by Caatinga vegetation and deciduous forest in the drought period, the typical vegetation of the interior of northeastern Brazil.

-Cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses make up the ground layer.
+The ground layer comprises cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses.
 Many annual plants grow, flower, and die during the brief rainy season.

-Through the buffer and transition areas, the Caatinga Biosphere Reserve sets up ecological corridors among the diverse core areas, and it is also linked to the contiguous Mata Atlántica Biosphere Reserve and Cerrado Biosphere Reserve.
+Through the buffer and transition areas, the Caatinga Biosphere Reserve sets up ecological corridors among the diverse core areas.
+It is also linked to the contiguous Mata Atlántica Biosphere Reserve and Cerrado Biosphere Reserve.

-- Represents a Caatinga high forest characterized by Tabebuia-Aspidosperma-Astronium-Cavanillesia association.
+Unit I represents a Caatinga high forest characterized by the Tabebuia-Aspidosperma-Astronium-Cavanillesia association

 Unit II varies from Caatinga middle or lower forest and open arboreal Caatinga.
 It presents four associations: a) Astronium-Schinopsis-Caesalpinia, b) Caesalpinia-Spondias-Bursera-Aspidosperma, c) Mimosa-Syagrus-Spondias-Cereus, and d) Cnidosculus-Bursera-Caesalpinia.

-- Represents a lower Caatinga forest and is characterized by Pilosocereus-Poepiggia-Dalbergia-Piptadenia association.
+Unit III represents a lower Caatinga forest and is characterized by the Pilosocereus-Poepiggia-Dalbergia-Piptadenia association.

 Unit IV occurs in low Caatinga and includes four associations: a) Caesalpinia-Aspidosperma-Jatropha, b) Caesalpinia-Aspidosperma, c) Mimosa-Caesalpinia-Aristida, and d) Aspidosperma-Pelosocereus.

-- Represents a type of bushy Caatinga and is characterized by Calliandra-Pilosocereus association.
+Unit V represents a bushy Caatinga type characterized by the Calliandra-Pilosocereus association.

-- Represents a Caatinga gallery forest and is characterized by Copernicia-Geoffroea-Licania association.
-Land uses include dry-farming (sequiro), agroecosystems, afforestation areas; pasture land.
+Unit VI represents a Caatinga gallery forest characterized by the Copernicia-Geoffroea-Licania association.
+Land uses include dry farming (sequiro), agroecosystems, afforestation areas, and pasture land.

-The Caatinga Biosphere Reserve is implementing a strategy of promoting the preservation of biodiversity, the development of research activities, environmental monitoring and education, sustainable development as well as the improvement of livelihoods of the people of northeastern Brazil.
+The Caatinga Biosphere Reserve is implementing a strategy of promoting the preservation of biodiversity, the development of research activities, environmental monitoring and education, sustainable development, and the improvement of the livelihoods of the people of northeastern Brazil.

-Some 210,000 people live in the Biosphere Reserve, mainly living from dry farming and cattle raising.
-There is also a great dependency on forestry products and several Caatinga plants are considered as having medicinal properties.
+Some 210,000 people live in the Biosphere Reserve, mainly from dry farming and cattle raising.
+There is also a significant dependency on forestry products, and several Caatinga plants are considered to have medicinal properties.